POP or POS ? What is the difference ? Why is it important for your retail visibility ?

 They sound similar and we'll see they overlap – or flow into – each-other.
 That's why both abbreviations are regularly used interchangeably.

 POP (point of purchase) refers to the physical location in the shop where the consumer decides to examine and consider buying a product.
-For example, in the confectionery department a client chooses a chocolate bar from the range on the shelves and she puts it in her shopping basket.
+For example, in the confectionery department a client chooses a chocolate bar from the range on the shelves and she puts it in a shopping basket.

 Before you move on

-POP communication can also create second product placement.
+POP communication can also create second product placement (dual location).
 A freestanding fixture, such as a display material, is placed at a strategic spot in a store, a subtle but extremely effective way to move merchandise.
 In this case, the POP area is the entire shop floor.
 You can find this fixture just about anywhere in a shop, preferably at the end of high-traffic aisles.
 Brands like to use a display material because it can increase the visibility and the space taken up by the product.
 Retail likes to use them because the most creative ones keep the sales space dynamic and exciting, and can break the shopper routine.

 Among a number of other benefits, the profitability of POP material depends on the extent to which it keeps the customer alert, the extent to which a brand succeeds in activating impulsive or latent needs and, above all, the response to extra visibility and space taken up.

-POS communication (s!) aspires engagement with products in the area where purchases are processed, the final stage of the buying journey.
+POS communication (POS!) aspires engagement with products in the area where purchases are processed, the final stage of the buying journey.
 While the average aisle penetration per trip in a grocery store is only 20% to 30%, the transactional area is the most visited of any shop.